apwestgarth/ContainersSFLab/README.md

 In this section of the lab, we’ve created a local Service Fabric cluster and deployed our application in a container to the cluster.

-##

 ## Apply container policies and upgrade the application

 In this section we will enable parameterization of our application configuration and apply resource policies to the container.
 We will also roll-out an upgrade to the Service Fabric application.

+Head back to VS!

 <table>
 <thead>